life3biotech/ai_engine/docs/4-inference-module.md

 ## Overview

 The diagram below shows the process flow of the inference module.
+There are 2 parts to inference.
+1. The first part is evaluation and calibration module.
+2. The 2nd part is inference module.

+The entrypoint of the evaluation and calibration module is the script `src/eval_model.py` by default.

-The entrypoint of the training module is the script `src/batch_inferencing.py` by default.
+The entrypoint of the inference module is the script `src/batch_inferencing.py` by default.

 ![Inference Module Process Flow](images/inference-module-flow.png)